 'Over time this look has evolved to be less literal, and more an overall interpretation subject to the designer or homeowner and how they choose to bring the outside in, regardless of the home being situated in a coastal location.

 'It is meant to evoke a feeling of being near the water; bringing the relaxation, ease, and casual vibe of waterside living to everyday life.'

 What is modern coastal decor?

-'Modern coastal decor has no need to place shells and "beachy" things around to create a coastal inspired space,' says Connor Prestwood, interior designer at home decor brand Dowsing & Reynolds.
+'Modern coastal decor has no need to place shells and "beachy" things around to create a coastal inspired space,' says Connor Prestwood, interior designer at home decor brand Dowsing & Reynolds (opens in new tab).

-'Stick to lighter, neutral colours to keep the space fresh and relaxed.
+'Stick to lighter, neutral colors to keep the space fresh and relaxed.
 Then incorporate earthy textures like linen and rustic wood finishes to add interest and give your eyes places to naturally land around the space.'

 What colors should I use for my coastal decor ideas?

-'When you are wanting to decorate your space in a coastal design, color is key,' says Zara O’Hare, Interior Design Consultant at Land of Rugs.
+'When you are wanting to decorate your space in a coastal design, color is key,' says Zara O’Hare, interior design consultant at Land of Rugs (opens in new tab).

 'In terms of the main colors for the space, you need to be using creams, blues and whites but you can also use green if done smartly.
 Think of the colors you see when you visit the coast – these colors should be key in your home!